c4a-ri/dialbb/docs/document-en/source/03_tutorial.md

 #### Repeat Function

 The `repeat_when_no_available_transitions` option is specified in the block configuration.
 When this is enabled, if there are no transitions that satisfy the conditions, it returns to the original state and repeats the same utterance.
 In this case, it’s acceptable to have states without default transitions.
-In this application, the `好き` (like) state lacks a default transition, so if an unrelated utterance is made in this state, the same system utterance will be repeated.
+In this application, the `like-sandwich` state lacks a default transition, so if an unrelated utterance is made in this state, the same system utterance will be repeated.

 #### Handling Voice Input